voyagerx3/MCDWT/README.md

 In a t+2D transform, the video is first analyzed over the time domain and next, over the spatial domain.
 A 2D+t transform does just the opposite.

 Each choice has a number of pros and cons.
 For example, in a t+2D transform we can apply directly any motion estimator because the input is a normal video.
 However, if we implement a 2D+t transform, the input to the motion estimator is a sequence of images in the DWT domain.
-The overwhelming majority of DWT are not shift invariant [1], which basically means that DWT(s(t)) != DWT(s(t+x)), where x is a displacement along the time.
+The overwhelming majority of DWT are not shift invariant [1], which basically means that DWT(`s(t)`) `!=` DWT(`s(t+x)`), where `x` is a displacement along the time.
 Therefore, motion estimators which compare pixels using their values will not work on the DWT domain.
-On the other hand, if we want to provide true spatial scalability (processing only those spatial resolutions (scales) neccesary to get a spatially scaled of our video), a t+2D transformed video could be unsuitable because the first step of the forward transform (t) should be reversed at full resolution in the backward transform (as the forward transform did).
+On the other hand, if we want to provide true spatial scalability (processing only those spatial resolutions (scales) necessary to get a spatially scaled of our video), a t+2D transformed video could be unsuitable because the first step of the forward transform (t) should be reversed at full resolution in the backward transform (as the forward transform did).

 ## Input

-A sequence I of images I[t], where each I[t] is a 2D array of pixels I[t][y][x]. "t" denotes time. "x" and "y" denote space.
+A sequence `I` of images `I[t]`, where each `I[t]` is a 2D array of pixels I[t][y][x]. "t" denotes time. "x" and "y" denote space.

 ```
 +---------------+  +---------------+     +---------------+   +--------------+